 Ease of use: Linux is quite easy to use.
 It even allows you to use Windows-based tools such as FrontPage, provided those extensions are enabled.
 Linus web servers allow you to use almost all types of web extensions.
 Some of the common extensions used on Linux are .html,.cgi, .pl, .php, .htm,.shtml, and .xml to name a few.
 In addition to this, websites designed to be hosted on a Linux-based web server can also be easily hosted on a Windows web server.
 But the reverse is not always true.

-We’ve talked about case sensitivity in the previous section.
+We talked about case sensitivity in the previous section.
 To reiterate, file and directory names are cases sensitive on Linux.
-For example, if you name a page Home.html and another page home.html, they will actually be two completely separate pages.
+For example, if you name a page Home.html and another page Home.html, they will actually be two completely separate pages.
 People visiting your website will have to be careful about this.
 This does not hold true for Windows web hosting.

 The two types of web hosting are aimed at different requirements.
 Some websites are best hosted on Windows because their requirements are only compatible with Windows.
 Big companies normally host their websites on Windows because most of them have a distinct need for Windows hosting.
 Individuals who do not have much experience with web hosting would be much better off using Linux web hosting.
-Such individuals, including small businesses, lack the need of the more sophisticated features provided by Windows web hosting.
+Such individuals, including small businesses, lack the need for the more sophisticated features provided by Windows web hosting.
 Therefore, if you have a specific need for Windows hosting, then it is best to choose Windows.
 But if you are looking for a more economic service with less sophistication, then it is best to go with Linux.